aunnnn/AppStoreiOS11InteractiveTransition/README.md

 ### 2. Before Presenting
 - Need to stop all animations, using `cardCell.layer.removeAllAnimations`.
 Also prevent any future highlighting animation with a flag.
 - Get current card frame (that is currently animated scaling down) with `cardCell.layer.presentation().frame`, then convert it to screen coordinates.
-- Get presented view controller (`CardDetailViewController`)'s view and position it with AutoLayout at the original card cell's position
+- Get presented view controller (`CardDetailViewController`)'s view and position it with AutoLayout at the original card cell's position.
-- Hide original card cell's position
+- Hide original card cell's position.

 ### 3. Presenting*
 - Simply animating frame/AutoLayout constraints with Spring animation won't work.